 14. Summary

-The triple top pattern stands out as a highly reliable bearish reversal formation, providing traders with a clear signal of weakening uptrends and impending market shifts.
+The triple top pattern stands out as a classic bearish reversal formation, providing traders with a clear signal of weakening uptrends and impending market shifts.
 Its formation, three failed attempts to break resistance followed by a decisive neckline breakout—offers a robust framework for anticipating a new downtrend.

 When combined with essential confirmation tools like volume, RSI divergences, and key Fibonacci retracement levels, the triple top transforms into an even more powerful instrument, significantly optimizing trading strategies for accuracy and risk control.